Robert Conrad: 1980s

 Conrad spent most of the 1980s starring in television movies.
-He played a paraplegic coach in Coach of the Year (1980), and the title role in Will: The Autobiography of G. Gordon Liddy (1982).
+He played a paraplegic coach in Coach of the Year (1980), and the title role in Will: G. Gordon Liddy (1982).
 Both were for his own company, A Shane Productions.
+In 1982, he also was in the Richard Brooks film Wrong is Right with Sean Connery as the main character and Conrad as General Wombat.
+The film had been described as a Dr. Strangelove for the 1980s.